jasmineea/test.github.io/README.md

 # jasmineea.github.io

 This is a uncompleted page.
-It was first attempt at commiting a project I was working on.
+It was my first attempt at use Github and commiting a project I was working on.
 So far, so good!
 I will complete the project and commit the new changes soon....